-In the event of a significant incident that affects or has the potential to affect the operations of the financial markets, SIFMA coordinates the financial industry’s business continuity planning efforts.
-These efforts are managed through the Emergency Crisis Management Command Center, which identifies the status of industry participants, disseminates vital information and timely updates on the recovery of the markets and facilitates actions to assist market participants in resuming their business.
+In the event of a significant incident that affects or has the potential to affect the operations of the financial system, SIFMA will help to coordinate the financial industry’s business continuity planning efforts.
+These efforts are managed through SIFMA’s Emergency Crisis Management Command Center, which identifies the status of industry participants, disseminates vital information and facilitates actions to assist market response and recovery.
 Coordination is arranged amongst financial firms, exchanges, industry utilities, regulators, government agencies and public sector emergency managers.

 A significant emergency or incident can be regional or national, and may include events such as: